pascalpierre555/quantix/README.md

 7. Wake-up and Interaction: When the user rotates or presses the EC11 encoder, a GPIO interrupt wakes up the ESP32.
 8. Offline Operation: Upon waking, the program immediately reads cached data from LittleFS to display the previous or next day's calendar.
 This provides a responsive experience without waiting for a network connection.
 9. Resynchronization: While displaying the new date, a new round of data prefetching is triggered.
 The device then prepares to enter sleep again, completing a full low-power work cycle.

+## Acknowledgements

+This project is built upon the following open-source libraries and components.
+A special thanks to their developers and contributors:

+*   [**ESP-IDF**](https://github.com/espressif/esp-idf): The official IoT Development Framework by Espressif, providing the underlying drivers and system services for this project.
+*   [**FreeRTOS**](https://www.freertos.org/): Included as part of ESP-IDF, it provides the core multitasking and synchronization mechanisms.
+*   [**cJSON**](https://github.com/DaveGamble/cJSON): A lightweight and fast JSON parser for C, used for handling all API data exchange with the backend server.
+*   [**esp-littlefs**](https://github.com/joltwallet/esp_littlefs): An ESP-IDF component for the LittleFS file system, enabling reliable local data caching (calendar events, fonts) in this project.
+*   [**esp32-wifi-manager**](https://github.com/tonyp7/esp32-wifi-manager): A powerful Wi-Fi connection management component that simplifies the initial device provisioning process.
+*   [**Waveshare E-Paper Driver**](https://www.waveshare.com/wiki/2.9inch_e-Paper_Module_Manual): The drivers and graphics libraries related to `EPD_2in9` and `GUI_Paint` are based on the official example code provided by Waveshare.